villemae/School-Projects/Software Development Project/README.txt

 This project was part of the Software Development course in Tampere university.
 The project was done in groups of four people.
 THIS PROGRAM ISN'T FULLY MADE BY ME.
-I was mainly responsible about backend.
+I was mainly responsible for the backend.
 Next files were my responsibility: fingrid.hh fingrid.cpp model.hh